 Moe did not take practice swings.
 “One look and I hit,” Moe said.

 When playing with Moe, I found that it wasn’t necessarily about the speed he played but about eliminating thought and negative thinking.

 Too much time can cause negative thoughts can creep in.
-The mind can begin to play games with your confidence.
+The mind can start to play games with your confidence.

-This happened to me on the Canadian Tour.
+These happened to me on the Canadian Tour.
 I was playing an event where the conditions made easy shots difficult.
 I was on the 10th tee, the first hole of my first round.
 It was about 225 yards over water to the fairway directly into the wind.
-Rain was making it difficult to hold the club.
+The rain was making it difficult to hold the club.

 Because of the hole’s difficulty, I arrived at the tee to find that there was a delay in the round.
 Three groups of players were waiting on the tee.
 I had at least 30 minutes to wait before I hit my first shot.